Last updated on January 27th, 2026 at 04:18 pm

 What is Playwright?

-Why Choose Playwright Automation Tool?
+Why Choose the Playwright Automation Tool?

 Before diving into the tutorial, let’s see why this Playwright browser automation tool is dominating the web automation testing scene: